cheethas/cheethas.github.io/_posts/2022-05-24-More-EVM-Puzzles.md

 title: More EVM Puzzles
 ---

-# More EVM Puzzles
-You thought we were all done!
-Thankfully daltyboy11 of goldfinch has blessed us all with another set of EVM puzzles that serve a rather natural extension to the original set.
-They follow the same style, and retain alot of the same character!
-Thankfully Dalty has created made more of the challenging puzzles from the last session that revolve more around the CREATE and CALL opcodes.
-I'm looking forward to getting straight into this one.

-REWRITE THIS EXTRACT
+It's been a while since fvictorio's first release of [Evm Puzzles](https://github.com/fvictorio/evm-puzzles).
+For those of us who wanted more of them daltyboy11 of goldfinch has blessed has come to the rescue, releasing 10 more puzzles extension to the original set.
+He's done a fantastic job retaining a lot of the same character as the original set!
+  In his own words, "these ones are harder and more focused on the CREATE and CALL opcodes" (and in my opinion a whole lot of fun).

-Throughout this article I aim to create guide that will help fill in any missing understanding for anyone stuck on any of the puzzles.
-I'll also make the assumption that you have completed the first set of [EVM-PUZZLES](https://github.com/fvictorio/evm-puzzles).
-If you haven't completed those I recommend having a look with some resources listed on [devpill.me](https://www.devpill.me/docs/smart-contract-development/evm-deep-dive/) aswell as having a read through the [evm.codes](https://www.evm.codes/) website first, then five the first challenges a go.
+In this article, I aim to create a guide that will help fill in any missing understanding for those stuck on any of the puzzles.
+I'm assuming that you have completed the first set prior over @ [EVM-PUZZLES](https://github.com/fvictorio/evm-puzzles).
+If you haven't completed them I recommend having a look at some of the resources listed on [devpill.me](https://www.devpill.me/docs/smart-contract-development/evm-deep-dive/) as well as having a read through the [evm.codes](https://www.evm.codes/) website, then give the first challenges a go.

 To get started, clone the [10 more evm puzzles](https://github.com/daltyboy11/more-evm-puzzles).
-Move your terminal to into the cloned folder and install hardhat.
-The repo provides a great interactive cli to help you through the puzzles - to boot it up run `npx hardhat play`.
+Move your cwd into the cloned folder and install hardhat (`npm i --save-dev hardhat`).
+Much like the first challenges this set consists of a great interactive cli to guide you through the puzzles - to boot it up run `npx hardhat play`.

 Full steps:
 ```shell